19hours/sg-statutes/Acts/Central Provident Fund Act.md

 “employee” means any person who —

-(a) is employed in Singapore by an employer otherwise than as a master, seaman or apprentice in any vessel; or
+(a) is employed in Singapore by an employer otherwise than as a master, a seaman or an apprentice in any vessel; or

 (b) being a citizen of Singapore is employed —

-(i) as a master, seaman or apprentice in any vessel, the owners of which have not been exempted from the provisions of this Act; and
+(i) as a master, a seaman or an apprentice in any vessel, the owners of which have not been exempted from the provisions of this Act; and

 (ii) under a contract of service or other agreement entered into in Singapore;